SHADES OF GREEN & EVERYTHING IN BETWEEN

-As with EVERY paint colour, it’s never just as simple as ‘choosing the colour that tickles your fancy‘.
-To pick the best green for your space, it’s about tuning into your surroundings to see which TYPE of green your home is asking for.
+As with EVERY paint color, it’s never just as simple as ‘choosing the color that tickles your fancy.’
+When picking the best green for your space, it’s about tuning into your surroundings to see which TYPE of green your home is asking for.
 And while you’ll find everything from olive and chartreuse to pickle and sage, there are generally TWO TYPES of green to choose from…

 - WARM GREEN

 Choose the RIGHT green, and you’ll be giving yourself personal high-fives.
 Choose the WRONG green, and you’ll be twitching in the corner, cursing your wall’s pea soup, baby poop, or mint-inspired color.

 This SUPER dark green-gray is striking with the wood cabinets